A powerfully expressive story of ordinary people in a small town during World War II, and of those who watch over us.

-With these instructions, Bajek arrives in a small town in Poland, an idyllic place where the cherry trees still come into blossom and the smell of new-baked bread wafts down the streets.
+With these instructions, Bajek arrives in a small town in Poland, an idyllic place where the cherry trees still come into bloom and the smell of newly-baked bread wafts down the streets.
 It is 1937, and Europe is still unaware of what lies in store.

 Bajek settles in as a janitor on Gwiazda’s Snow Street, and he gathers a lively community around him.
-There are Lilka and Marek, a pair of storm-tossed lovers offered a home by Bruno, who in turn spends his time working all over the country with travelling theatre troupes.
-There is Olga from the bakery, a hardworking woman, still waiting for the return of her husband, disappeared without trace.
+There are Lilka and Marek, a pair of storm-tossed lovers who have been offered a home by Bruno, who spends his time working all over the country with travelling theatre troupes.
+There is Olga from the bakery, a hard-working woman who is still waiting for the return of her husband, who disappeared without trace.
 And there is Lilka’s boy Paweł, born reluctantly to breathe air heavy with the portents of war and confrontation.

 Years pass, the Germans arrive, and they begin to shape the Poles as an occupied slave population.
 Bajek’s instructions are to keep his head down, to observe and to record, not to interfere in the course of events: that is how he has been briefed from above.
 But who could just stand idly by and look on when destruction threatens to engulf the entire street and all its inhabitants?

-“It takes a lot to write a story about the cruelty of war that isn’t ruined by the distance and cynicism of the reader. (…) Kaukonen’s novel is a commendable exception.
-Its beautiful narrative exudes hope and humanity.” – Keskisuomalainen newspaper, Finland
+“It takes a lot to write a story about the cruelty of war that isn’t ruined by the distance and cynicism of the reader… Kaukonen’s novel is a commendable exception.
+Its beautiful narrative exudes hope and humanity.” – Keskisuomalainen newspaper

-“Katja Kaukonen’s novel exudes humanity in the midst of a cruel world war. (…) Although the physical appearance of the characters is not really described, their features emerge through their actions.
-They feel like genuine, forgotten destinies from the darkest corner of a mass grave of millions. (…) Watching Over Snow Street – – gives the reader a window into a world where stories are more important than the truth, because without them we would lose our minds.” – Etelä-Suomen Sanomat newspaper, Finland
+“Katja Kaukonen’s novel exudes humanity in the midst of a cruel world war… Although the physical appearance of the characters is not really described, their features emerge through their actions.
+They feel like genuine, forgotten destinies from the darkest corner of a mass grave of millions… Watching Over Snow Street gives the reader a window into a world where stories are more important than the truth, because without them we would lose our minds.” – Etelä-Suomen Sanomat newspaper

-“Rather than dealing with of violence, Kaukonen’s novel is a story of life, which keeps going on in an occupied country regardless of everything else that is happening.” – Satakunnan Kansa newspaper, Finland
+“Rather than dealing with of violence, Kaukonen’s novel is a story of life, which keeps going on in an occupied country regardless of everything else that is happening.” – Satakunnan kansa newspaper

-“Kaukonen’s lyrical narrative also contains elements of magic realism.” – Kirjaluotsi literary blog, Finland
+“Kaukonen’s lyrical narrative also contains elements of magic realism.” – Kirjaluotsi blog

 “A novel with a clean, bright and beautiful narrator.
-I could read it again anytime.” – Lukutoukan kulttuuriblogi blog, Finland
+I could read it again anytime.” – Lukutoukan kulttuuriblogi blog

 “The atmosphere of the work is like a sepia-toned fragmentary dream.
-There is something pan-European about the narrator of Watching Over Snow Street, something that would work fantastically in a movie.” – Lumiomena literary blog, Finland
+There is something pan-European about the narrator of Watching Over Snow Street, something that would work fantastically in a movie.” – Lumiomena blog

 “Katja Kaukonen’s book deals with a topic that has been covered a lot in literature.
-Her style, however, is original, filled with mysterious beauty.” – Annelin lukuvinkit literary blog, Finland
+Her style, however, is original, filled with mysterious beauty.” – Annelin lukuvinkit blog